The Armidale School

-The Armidale School (abbreviated as TAS) is an independent Anglican co-educational early learning, primary and secondary day and boarding school, located in Armidale, on the New England Tablelands of northern New South Wales, Australia.
-Administration of the schools is formalised as a company limited by guarantee that operates under the Corporations Act.
+The Armidale School (abbreviated as TAS) is an independent Anglican co-educational early learning PreK–12 day and boarding school located in Armidale, New South Wales, Australia.

-Founded in 1894 as the New England Proprietary School, The Armidale School has a non-selective enrolment policy and currently caters for approximately 640 students, including 250 boarders from Years 6 to 12.
-TAS has classes of students in Pre-Kindergarten (4 years old), Junior School for children in Kindergarten to Year 5 which offers the IB Primary Years Programme, a Middle School for those in Years 6 to 8 (offering the IB Middle Years Programme) and a Senior School from Years 9 to 12 (18 years old).
-In 1993, The Armidale School became the first school in Australia to provide internet access for its students.
+Founded in 1894 as the New England Proprietary School, TAS operates with a non-selective enrollment policy.
+As of 2022, approximately 640 students were enrolled, including around 250 boarders from Years 6 to 12.
+The school consists of a Preschool (ages 4 and above), a Junior School (Kindergarten to Year 5, offering the International Baccalaureate Primary Years Programme), a Middle School (Years 6–8), and a Senior School (Years 9–12).